KeinePixelNET/keinepixel-lootboxes/README.md

 ### Introduction

-This is a simple lootbox system for the game "KeinePixel".
+This is a simple lootbox system for KeinePixel.
 It is a simple system that allows players to purchase lootboxes and receive random items from them.
 The system is designed to be easy to use and modify, so you can customize it to fit your game's needs.